Dennis Blair (comedian): Career

-He is also a songwriter, having contributed the song "Ordinary Man" to the Easy Money soundtrack.
+He is also a singer and songwriter, having contributed the song "Ordinary Man" to the Easy Money soundtrack.

 Dennis and his songwriting partner John Durkin won the top-40 prize in "The American Song Festival."
 The duo won first place in the country music category of the Indie Music Channel's Radio Music Award for their song, "She Stayed".

-Blair produced the album Rappin Rodney, which was nominated for a Grammy.
+Blair was the creative consultant on the album Rappin Rodney, which was nominated for a Grammy.
 He also co-wrote the album's title song.

-Personal life

-Blair lives in Las Vegas, playing music and performing comedy in clubs, casinos, theatres and cruise ships.
-His latest country songs are on iTunes and are played in many countries around the world.